-The cost of Capital: Here, the cost of capital is taken as the weighted average cost of capital (WACC).
+The cost of Capital: Here, the cost of capital is the weighted average cost of capital (WACC).

 Economic Value Added Analysis

-Not only the positive EVA is enough, the trend must also be seen.
-If the EVA of a firm is declining over a period of time, it may even go negative in the coming future.
+Not only the positive EVA is enough, but the trend must also be visible.
+If the EVA of a firm is declining over a while, it may even go negative in the coming future.
 Such trends would give better insight and not stand alone EVA figures.

 Economic Value Added Advantages and Disadvantages

-The main advantage of using EVA as a metric for performance appraisal is that it takes into consideration all the costs including the cost of equity capital which is ignored in normal accounting.
-With this EVA Model, economic profit can be determined.
+The main advantage of using EVA as a metric for performance appraisal is that it considers all the costs, including the cost of equity capital which we ignore in normal accounting.
+This EVA Model helps in determining economic profit.